 If your legacy application executes on a mainframe, it's usually best to convert the application source to workstation encoding.
-If that's not practical, you can have Modernization Workbench convert it for you, using the options on the Registration > Source Files tab of the Workspace Options window.
+If that's not practical, you can have Enterprise Analyzer convert it for you, using the options on the Registration > Source Files tab of the Workspace Options window.

-- 1. Choose Tools > Workspace Options.
+- 1. Choose Options > Workspace Options.
 The Workspace Options window opens.
 Click the Registration tab, then the Source Files tab. - 2.
 In the Legacy Source Encoding group box, choose: - Workstation if the source is workstation-encoded.
 For DBCS configurations, if Japanese-language source files were downloaded in workstation (text) mode, specify how DBCS escape control characters were handled. - Mainframe if the source is mainframe-encoded.
 When this option is selected, the registration process automatically converts source files to workstation-encoding.
-Only the source files maintained by the workbench are converted. - 3.
-In the Object System Encoding group box, choose: - English US (ANSI MS-1252) if the original source was U.S. English ANSI-encoded (Unisys 2200 and HP3000 Cobol). - English US (EBCDIC-CCSID-37) if the original source was U.S. English EBCDIC-encoded (IBM Cobol). - Japanese (EBCDIC-CCSID-930, 5026) if the original source was Japanese EBCDIC-encoded, CCSID-930, 5026 (DBCS configurations only). - Japanese (EBCDIC-CCSID-939, 5035) if the original source was Japanese EBCDIC-encoded, CCSID-939, 5035 (DBCS configurations only).
+Only the source files maintained by Enterprise Analyzer are converted. - 3.
+In the Object System Encoding group box, choose: - English US (ANSI MS-1252) if the original source was U.S. English ANSI-encoded (Unisys 2200 and HP3000 Cobol). - English US (EBCDIC-CCSID-37) if the original source was U.S. English EBCDIC-encoded (IBM - Japanese (EBCDIC-CCSID-930, 5026) if the original source was Japanese EBCDIC-encoded, CCSID-930, 5026 (DBCS configurations only). - Japanese (EBCDIC-CCSID-939, 5035) if the original source was Japanese EBCDIC-encoded, CCSID-939, 5035 (DBCS configurations only).

-STEP RESULT: During analysis and transformation, hexadecimal literals in Cobol programs and BMS files are translated into character literals according to this setting.
+During analysis and transformation, hexadecimal literals in Cobol programs and BMS files are translated into character literals using this setting.

-NOTE: Do not change these settings after source files are registered in a workspace.
+Note: Do not change these settings after source files are registered in a workspace.

-- 4. Select Strip trailing numeration if you want the system to strip trailing numeration characters (columns 73 through 80) from source lines.
-Trailing numeration characters are removed only from the source files maintained by the workbench. - 5.
-Select Expand tabulation symbols if you want the system to replace tabulation symbols with a corresponding number of spaces.
-Tabulation symbols are replaced only in the source files maintained by the workbench.
-You must select this option if you want to view HyperView information for C or C++ programs. - 6.
-In the Default Source Directory field, enter the root folder on your PC from which the system should refresh unresolved files.
-You can type over the path in the text box or click the button to the right of the text box to browse for a new location.
+- 4. Check Strip trailing numeration if you want the system to strip trailing numeration characters (columns 73 through 80) from source lines.
+Trailing numeration characters are removed only from the source files maintained by EA. - 5.
+Check Expand tabulation symbols if you want the system to replace tabulation symbols with a corresponding number of spaces.
+Tabulation symbols are replaced only in the source files maintained by EA.
+You must select this option if you want to view Interactive Analysis information for C or C++ programs. - 6.
+Check Do not invalidate dependent files if you do not want the system to invalidate files that are dependent on a file you are refreshing.
+Normally, the system invalidates all dependent files.
+Selecting this option shifts the burden of determining which files need to be invalidated (and reverified) onto the user.
+If you select this option and know that a file is affected by a change in the file being refreshed, you must reverify the affected file.